Maciej001/marsagram/README.md

 ### How Marsagram works

-First Marsagram fetches the manifest data for the chosen rover.
+At first, Marsagram fetches the manifest data for the chosen rover.
 ```
 {
   photo_manifest: {